DashBlocks/extensions/README.md

         "link" can be:
             * "_scratch_" - Adds a link to Scratch profile whose username is specified in "name".
             * "_github_" - Adds a link to GitHub profile whose username is specified in "name".
+            * "_dash_" - Adds a link to Dash profile whose username is specified in "name".
             * Link to social profile.
-(ALLOWED Scratch or GitHub profile) */
+(For non-Dash developer contributors ALLOWED Scratch, GitHub or Dash profile) */
     // ...
 },